AssetSync/asset_sync/README.md

 If you are upgrading from a version of asset_sync **< 0.2.0** (i.e. 0.1.x).
 All of the references to config variables have changed to reference those used in **Fog**.
 Ensure to backup your `asset\_sync.rb` or `asset\_sync.yml` files and re-run the generator.
 You may also then need to update your ENV configuration variables (or you can change the ones that are referenced).

-## KNOWN ISSUES (IMPORTANT)

-We are currently trying to talk with Heroku to iron these out.

-1. Will not work on heroku on an application with a *RAILS_ENV* configured as anything other than production
-2. Will not work on heroku using ENV variables with the configuration as described below, you must hardcode all variables

-### 1. RAILS_ENV

-When you see `rake assets:precompile` during deployment.
-Heroku is actually running something like

-    env RAILS_ENV=production DATABASE_URL=scheme://user:pass@127.0.0.1/dbname bundle exec rake assets:precompile 2>&1

-This means the *RAILS_ENV* you have set via *heroku:config* is not used.

-**Workaround:** you could have just one S3 bucket dedicated to assets and ensure to set keep the existing remote files

-    AssetSync.configure do |config|
-      ...
-      config.fog_directory = 'app-assets'
-      config.existing_remote_files = "keep"
-    end

-### 2. ENV varables not available

-Currently when heroku runs `rake assets:precompile` during deployment.
-It does not load your Rails application's environment config.
-This means using any **ENV** variables you could normally depend on are not available.
-For now you can just run `heroku run rake assets:precompile` after deploy.

-**Workaround:** you could just hardcode your AWS credentials in the initializer or yml

-    AssetSync.configure do |config|
-      config.aws_access_key_id = 'xxx'
-      config.aws_secret_access_key = 'xxx'
-      config.fog_directory = 'mybucket'
-    end

 ## Installation

 Add the gem to your Gemfile